dedeibel/libhyphenjna/README.txt

 on at least Linux and Mac and 32 and 64 bit, for windows you can take it as a hint of what to do.

+When building the sources on your own, make sure you have "gawk" installed if you run into related errors.

 * Building the Java API